maastrichtlawtech/awesome-legal-nlp/summaries/chalkidis2018deep.md

   - Japanese Civil Code RRE dataset (JCC-RRE): includes the English-translated version of the Japanese Civil Code and was manually annotated with three type of logical parts: requisite, effectuation and exception parts.
 - The authors represented each token using the following features: word embeddings (self-trained by the networks or pre-trained using word2vec over a collection of Japanese legal documents), self-trained POS tag embeddings, and self-trained chunk embeddings (verb and noun phrases).
-- The authors experimented with four derivatives of BiLSTM-CRF:
+- The authors experimented with four derivatives of **BiLSTM-CRF**:
   - A single BiLSTM-CRF model: This model was initially fed with word, POS tag, and chunk for each token, which were embedded in three individual vectors representations.
 These three embeddings were then concatenated and passed into a bidirectional lstm chain, which produced context-aware token embeddings.
 Forward and backward context-aware token embeddings were then concatenated and passed into a chain of linear CRFs, which classified each token.
   - Three consecutive BiLSTM-CRF models: each model predicted another group of tags (requisite, effectuation, exception) and was trained independently.
   - A cascaded network consisting of three BiLSTM-CRF models: trained jointly based on the losses from all CRF layers.
 Each BiLSTM-CRF sub-model was fed with the initial feature representations (word, pos tag, chunk), concatenated with the bilstm outputs of the previous sub-models.
 Each CRF layer predicted another group of tags (requisite, effectuation, exception).